 SC Johnson is proud to have created

 films that have entertained and moved millions of people.
-When playing, the films are shown in The Golden Rondelle Theater on the SC Johnson headquarters campus.
-Film showings will start up again in 2016.
-Please check back then to plan a visit that includes a film showing.
+The films are shown in The Golden Rondelle Theater on the SC Johnson headquarters campus.
+Reservations are required and can be made here.

 About The Golden Rondelle